Natural Resources Division

 - Water Access including boating and fishing opportunities.

-- Gatewood Preserve will provide additional public access to open space for appropriate outdoor recreation such as water access, hiking, fishing and nature study and increases the protection of Battle Creek and the Patuxent Watershed.
-This property could be part of a trail connecting Prince Frederick to the Patuxent River.
-Opening Date TBD
+- Gatewood Preserve provides additional public access to open space for appropriate outdoor recreation such as water access, hiking, fishing and nature study and increases the protection of Battle Creek and the Patuxent Watershed.
+Parking is at the gate at Grays Road.
+Do not drive past gates.

 Education and Recreation